 - Loss of ability to receive a state license

 Moreover, because you have a felony criminal record, it will be very difficult to obtain a good job or housing in the future.

 All this might be overwhelming.
 However, there is hope.
 San Antonio homicide attorneys Christine & Mario Del Prado urge you to keep in mind that you are innocent until proven guilty.
 Even after arrest you retain certain rights, such as the fact that you cannot be coerced to incriminate yourself.

 The defense for your case will hinge on the evidence against you—both in terms of its nature and strength.
 Homicide defense can be a highly specialized field in itself, often requiring expert witnesses in the field of DNA analysis or other psychologists.
 Any criminal case must take into account both a physical act and the mental state of the accused.
 Your attorneys will explore ways in which either of these aspects is weak; for instance, you may have been inebriated or committed the act out of fear.

 If You Are Facing Charges

 We know how frightening it can be for individuals facing charges of homicide.
 You may feel all hope is lost.
 However, San Antonio homicide attorneys Christine & Mario Del Prado will do the utmost to help you through this tumultuous time of your life by providing the highest quality legal services.
 We will work with you to protect your good name.
-Call us to arrange a free consultation today at 210-698-3533.
+Call us to arrange a free consultation with a Violent Crime Lawyer in San Antonio at 210-698-3533.